citp/privacy-policy-historical/l/lo/log/logos.com.md

 You have the option of providing information about yourself as part of your profile.
 You control what profile information is or is not shared on your public profile page.

-Review the [Faithlife Privacy Policy](https://faithlife.com/privacy) and [Terms and Conditions](https://faithlife.com/terms) for information on profile data shared with or edited at Faithlife.com.
+Review the [Faithlife.com Privacy Policy](https://faithlife.com/privacy) and [Terms and Conditions](https://faithlife.com/terms) for information on profile data shared with or edited at Faithlife.com.

 #### Usage Information